Nani8501/Speech_Emotion_Recognisation/README.md

 # Speech Emotion Recognition Model

 This project, led by Me, is a major college project aimed at developing a Speech Emotion Recognition (SER) model using audio data.
 The model is trained to recognize emotions such as Angry, Disgusted, Fearful, Happy, Neutral, Sad, and Surprised.
-The entire project was self-learned by Jagadeesh Kokkula, without assistance from others.

 ## Overview